 The Best Parenting Books I Know

 I've been writing and sending free posts to an ever-growing list for years now.
 But you can only go so deep in an email.
 So I'm thrilled to have had the chance to write my own book, covering your child's development from babyhood right through the elementary years.
-Where my daily emails are inspirational "reminders," the book gives parents a real "plan for change."
-My goal was to give parents access to the best parenting book I could, so naturally it's the first book I recommend.
+Where my daily emails are inspirational "reminders," Peaceful Parent, Happy Kids: How to Stop Yelling and Start Connecting gives parents a real "plan for change."
+My goal was to give parents access to the best parenting book I could, so naturally Peaceful Parent, Happy Kids is the first book I recommend.

 But I'm still learning every day about how to be a more inspired parent -- and a happier, more loving person.
 I learn from my two children, now 17 and 21, who have always been my greatest teachers, and from my husband, who received wonderful parenting himself.
 I learn from every parent I speak with and watch interact with her child.
 I learn from meditation; from every incident in which I find myself moving out of a state of love and into some other feeling -- and from every time I'm able to notice and shift back.